MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-display.md

 ---
-Description: The Reset method of the CIM\_Display class requests a reset of the logical device. ms.assetid: ae9f21ab-8029-412e-b3fe-38fc757525a6 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_Display class requests a reset of the logical device. ms.assetid: ae9f21ab-8029-412e-b3fe-38fc757525a6 ms.tgt_platform: multiple
 title: Reset method of the CIM_Display class